Infineon/DPS310-Pressure-Sensor/README.md

 Library of Infineon's highly sensitive [DPS310 sensor](https://www.infineon.com/cms/de/product/sensor/capacitive-pressure-sensor-for-consumer-applications/DPS310/productType.html?productType=5546d462525dbac4015312b96a743801) and [DPS422 sensor](https://www.infineon.com/cms/en/product/sensor/barometric-pressure-sensor-for-consumer-applications/dps422/) for Arduino.

 ## Summary
 The [DPS310](https://www.infineon.com/dgdl/Infineon-DPS310-DS-v01_00-EN.pdf?fileId=5546d462576f34750157750826c42242) is a miniaturized digital barometric air pressure sensor with a high accuracy and a low current consumption, capable of measuring both pressure and temperature.
 The internal signal processor converts the output from the pressure and temperature sensor elements to 24 bit results.
-Each unit is individually calibrated, the calibration coeȄicients calculated during this process are stored in the calibration registers.
-The coeȄicients are used in the application to convert the measurement results to high accuracy pressure and temperature values.
+Each unit is individually calibrated, the calibration coefficients calculated during this process are stored in the calibration registers.
+The coefficients are used in the application to convert the measurement results to high accuracy pressure and temperature values.

 Sensor measurements and calibration coefficients are available through the serial I2C or SPI interface.